tushar-551/Pizza-Analytics-Dashboard/README.md

 ## Usage

-To explore the analysis and visualizations, open the `Pizza.pbix` file in Power BI Desktop.
+To explore the analysis and visualizations, open the `pizza.pbix` file in Power BI Desktop.
 The report is divided into multiple pages, each focusing on a specific aspect of the analysis.